 WoW: The special challenges for guild leaders in TBC Classic

 With WoW: Burning Crusade Classic, every guild and raid leader faces special challenges.
-Our editor, Karsten, has already experienced the Outland adventure from these positions, and with this article he wants to prepare the officers of the Classic guilds for what could have the potential for drama and plenty of gray hair in the coming months.
+Our editor, Karsten, has already experienced the Outland adventure from these positions, and with this article he wants to prepare the officers of the Classic guilds for what could have the potential for and plenty of gray hair in the coming months.

-When the first WoW expansion Burning Crusade was released in January 2007, not only Outland was waiting for me, but also a promotion from rogue officer to guild council member and raid leader.
+When the WoW expansion Burning Crusade was released in January 2007, not only Outland was waiting for me, but also a promotion from rogue officer to guild council member and raid leader.
 At that time, I was able to experience up close what special challenges the transition from vanilla WoW to TBC brought with it.
 And many conversations over the past few weeks, as well as Preach’s newly released video , tell me that many other communities have been struggling with similar issues.

 In order to make your transition as smooth as possible, I want to prepare those guild and raid leaders in particular for what may lie ahead with the launch of Burning Crusade Classic – with the hope that you will find ways and means early on to avoid these potential trouble spots or defuse drama mines.